islambarakat99/Multi-Robot-Formation-Control-using-Deep-Reinforcement-Learning/README.md

 ## Framework

 The Framework used in this project is Python 3.6.9 installed on Ubuntu 18.04 LTS.
-Alongside with Numpy which is a python library that provides dozens of methods to manipulatethe multi-dimensional arrays and matrices that could be helpful in Mathematical calcu-lations, more about the library can be found at NumPy Website.
-Tensorflow library is also used, which is a free open-source library for Machine Learning developed by Google that facilitates the training of the deep neural networks.
+Alongside with Numpy, Tensorflow.

 <p align="center">
   <img  src="https://user-images.githubusercontent.com/42684592/123695973-82063300-d85b-11eb-8349-84dadbda6b69.png">